 If you completed or are completing a degree at an institution outside of the US or Canada, you are required to provide a WES or ECE evaluation.
 Please review our requirements for translation and a course-by-course evaluation of your transcripts.

 Although the GRE is typically required for this program, for the 2023 admissions cycle the GRE general test score is optional, and the GRE subject test is not required.

 The Admissions Committee will review all applications holistically, and the applications submitted without GRE scores will not be disadvantaged in the review.
 For more information see testing requirements.

-Please submit an academic writing sample in English (a course paper or its equivalent) of not more than 20 pages that you feel demonstrates your writing and analytic abilities.
+Please submit an academic writing sample in English (a course paper or its equivalent) that is sole-authored by you, of not more than 40 pages that you feel demonstrates your writing and analytic abilities.
 The sample does not need to display a knowledge of applied statistics or data science.